Democrats reach milestone: 100 new district court judges

 Despite being slowed by absences and resistance from Republicans who see some Biden nominees as unacceptable, the Democrat-led Senate hit the 100 mark last week with a 50-49 vote to confirm Natasha Merle to a seat in the Eastern District of New York.
 She was one of a string of newly confirmed judges with civil rights backgrounds whose nominations had been slow to reach the floor, given concerted Republican opposition.

 While District Court judges were often previously confirmed on voice votes, the fight over the ideological leanings of nominees means nearly all of them are forced to navigate two votes.
-And there is little margin for error given the 51-49 split in the Democrat-controlled Senate and occasional defections from the Democratic side by Sen. Joe Manchin of West Virginia.
+And there is little margin for error given the Democratic caucus’ slim 51-49 edge in the Senate and occasional defections from the Democratic side by Sen. Joe Manchin of West Virginia.
 Both parties have put a major emphasis on filling vacancies, given the increasing role the federal courts play in setting policy and deciding politically charged cultural issues.

 Despite the judicial tally, some progressives are still agitating for Senate Democrats to do more to try to match the confirmation successes of Trump and Sen. Mitch McConnell, R-Ky., the minority leader.